marijnh/Eloquent-JavaScript/06_object.md

 for defining methods.
 It creates a property called `speak` and gives it a function as its value.

-The “proto” rabbit acts as a container for the properties that are shared by all rabbits.
+The "proto" rabbit acts as a container for the properties that are shared by all rabbits.
 An individual rabbit object, like the killer rabbit, contains properties that apply only to itself—in this case its type—and derives shared properties from its prototype.